Early Childhood Education

 - Examination of one’s beliefs and assumptions about and experiences with teachers and teaching.

-- SLO #3: Examine and assess issues in education concerning student diversity and societal change, including the challenges they present.
+- SLO #3: Examine and assess issues in education and the implications and opportunities related to student diversity and societal change.

 - Examine the needs and challenges facing diverse learners including strategies and accommodations for specific diverse populations as well as individual differences.